 From there, our grassroots organization gradually grew, adding independent schools each year.
 By 2012, we had over 50 member schools and together were working with preschool directors to support parents through the independent school admission process.
 As of July 2019, our consortium has over 75 member schools and we are still growing.

 BADA incorporated into a 501c6 in 2013 and is governed by a Board representing membership across our service area.
 We also use the Independent Schools of the San Francisco Bay Area (ISSFBA) as an identifying name and website.

-Communications Chair: Homa Hanjani (San Francisco Day School)
+Membership Chair: Yvette Bonaparte (San Francisco Friends School)

 We extend our thanks to past Board members:

 Mary Jo Heindel

 The Bay Area Directors of Admission (BADA) group exists to support families and schools in the admission process by promoting best practices, coordinated timelines, and open communication.
 Members agree to collaboratively implement best practices so as to ensure smooth, respectful and predictable admission experiences for both families and schools.
 Membership is open to independent schools in the Bay Area that share and agree to practice the mission of BADA by living the guidelines of best practices, adherence to protocols and deadlines, and maintaining open communication.

 For more information about the Bay Area Directors of Admission, BADA, and the ISSFBA group, please contact our coordinator, Dana Nelson-Isaacs, at [email protected] If you are a school staff member interested in joining the organization, please contact Dana prior to filling out paperwork or paying dues.
 Thank you!